codenart/codenart.github.io/_posts/2-css/2017-08-24-css-14-frameworks-icons.md

 </script>

-In the HTML snippet above, let's assume that the `.navbar` is a component that is pre-styled in `your-framework.css` with nice paddings, responsive ready and light background.
+In the HTML snippet above, let's assume that the `.navbar` is a component that was pre-styled in `your-framework.css` with nice paddings, responsive ready and light background.
 Now, I want to override its background to `Black` to fit my taste.
 I only need to write a single CSS rule in my `personalized.css`.